resource/Front-End-Standards/Stylesheets/Sass.md

 ##### <a name='Extend'>Extend</a>
 - Avoid duplication by using the @extend directive for lumping shared styles together.
 - @extend adds the properties of an existing class to where you're extending.
+- It is preferred that you place @extend rules as the first declaration in your modules.

 ```SCSS
 // Good